Fiserv/Commerce-Hub/docs/Resources/API-Documents/Authentication-Header.md

 The message data for the signature is the following items concatenated: `Api-Key`, `Client-Request-Id`, `Timestamp`, `Signature`.

 <!-- theme: info -->
 >The `Client-Request-Id` is a client generated number that is unique for each request.
-It is used as nonce and validated against all Client-Request-Ids received by Commerce Hub within a predetermined timeframe *(five minutes is the default)* to prevent replay attacks.
+It is used as nonce and validated against all IDs received by Commerce Hub within a predetermined timeframe *(five minutes is the default)* to prevent replay attacks.
 Commerce Hub uses the timestamp of the request to validate against stale requests.
 Any request older than the specified duration is rejected.

 ---